opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 # Conversational search

 Conversational search is an experimental machine learning (ML) feature that enables a new search interface.
-Whereas traditional document search allows a user to ask a question and receive a list of documents that might contain the answer to that question, conversation search uses large language models (LLM) to read the top N documents and synthesizes those documents into a plaintest "answer" to your question.
+Whereas traditional document search allows a user to ask a question and receive a list of documents that might contain the answer to that question, conversational search uses large language models (LLM) to read the top N documents and synthesizes those documents into a plaintext "answer" to your question.

 Currently, conversational search utilizes two systems to synthesize documents: